PaLMR: Towards Faithful Visual Reasoning via Multimodal Process Alignment: Experiments

-Although strict exact-matching penalizes ambiguous cases, it also serves as a robust filter against label noise.
-Datasets such as Super-CLEVR and CLEVR-Math rely on synthetic generation pipelines that frequently introduce annotation errors or visually inconsistent ground truths.
-When confronted with these flawed labels, the GRPO baseline tends to hallucinate incorrect reasoning paths in an attempt to overfit the noise.
-In contrast, PaLMR's intrinsic consistency checking resists this deceptive optimization pressure.
-By preventing the assimilation of corrupted synthetic samples, PaLMR effectively preserves the mathematical and logical soundness of its outputs.
+However, this strict exact-matching acts as a double-edged sword, serving as a \textbf{robust filter against label noise}.
+Synthetic datasets like Super-CLEVR and CLEVR-Math~\cite{lindstrom2022clevr-math} frequently contain visually inconsistent ground truths.
+While the standard GRPO baseline hallucinates incorrect reasoning paths to overfit these flawed labels, PaLMR's intrinsic consistency gating resists this deceptive optimization pressure.
+By actively rejecting corrupted synthetic samples, PaLMR effectively preserves the mathematical and logical soundness of its outputs.